-Yes, other types of fish, such as sea bass or red snapper, can be used as a substitute for sea bream.
+Yes, other types of fish can be used as a substitute for sea bream.
+Like sea bass or red snapper.
 Adjust the cooking time as needed depending on the thickness of the fish.

 Use a meat thermometer to check the internal temperature of the fish.
 The recommended temperature for fully cooked fish is 145°F (63°C).

 The fish is best cooked and served immediately.
 But you can prepare the marinade and seasoning in advance to save time.

 Ask your fishmonger to clean and scale the fish for you.
 Or clean and scale the fish yourself by removing the guts and scales and rinsing the fish under cold water.
 Score the skin before cooking to prevent it from sticking or tearing.